Fay Gillis Wells: Return to United States

-She came to Washington in 1963 to open the Washington News Bureau for the Storer Broadcasting Company (then the largest privately owned radio and television network in the US).
-From 1964 to 1977 she served as Storer’s White House correspondent.
+She came to Washington, D.C. in 1963 to open the Washington News Bureau for the Storer Broadcasting Company (then the largest privately owned radio and television network in the US).
+From 1964 to 1977 she served as Storer's White House correspondent.
 She was the first female broadcaster accredited to the White House, and one of three women reporters chosen to accompany President Nixon to China in 1972.

 Promotion of aviation

 During this period she renewed her association with flying and education, beginning with the Amelia Earhart stamp in 1962.
 She was chairman of the first international 99s convention in 1967 and began encouraging the use of flying and the planting of trees to promote international friendship.
-In 1976, during the Bicentennial year, this led to the creation of the International Forest of Friendship in Atchison, Kansas, Amelia Earhart’s home town.
+In 1976, during the Bicentennial year, this led to the creation of the International Forest of Friendship in Atchison, Kansas, Amelia Earhart's home town.
 From 1976 she served as Co-General Chairman for the annual ceremonies at the Forest, and was actively planning future events at the time of her death.
 She also worked to establish several scholarship funds.